Lee Shulman

-Lee S. Shulman (born September 28, 1938) is an American educational psychologist and reformer.
-He has made notable contributions to the study of teaching, assessment of teaching, and the fields of medicine, science, and mathematics.
+Lee S. Shulman (September 28, 1938 – December 30, 2024) was an American educational psychologist and reformer.
+He has made notable contributions to the study of teaching; assessment of teaching; education in the fields of medicine, science, and mathematics; and the scholarship of teaching and learning.

 Background

-Lee S. Shulman was born on September 28, 1938 in Chicago, Illinois.
+Shulman was born on September 28, 1938, in Chicago, Illinois.
 He was the only son of Jewish immigrants who owned a small delicatessen on the Northwest Side of Chicago.
-He attended a Yeshiva high school.

-Shulman is a professor emeritus at Stanford Graduate School of Education, past president of the Carnegie Foundation for the Advancement of Teaching, past president of the American Educational Research Association, and the recipient of several awards recognizing his educational research.
-From 1963 to 1982, Shulman was a faculty member at Michigan State University, where he founded and co-directed the Institute for Research on Teaching (IRT).

-Shulman is credited with popularizing the phrase "pedagogical content knowledge" (PCK).
-He was the 2006 recipient of the University of Louisville Grawemeyer Award in Education for his 2004 book, The Wisdom of Practice: Essays on Teaching, Learning and Learning to Teach.
+He attended a Yeshiva high school and married Judy Horwitz in 1960.
+He completed his bachelors (1959), masters (1960), and PhD (1963) at the University of Chicago, where Joseph Schwab and Benjamin Bloom were among the faculty who influenced his thinking and research interests.